IT-TALAKA/info/it-talaka-english-statute.md

   Membership is acquired according to the following procedure:

-  1. Ordinary membership: the future ordinary member applies for membership in text form (via e-mail) or by means of a web form to the Executive Board.
+  1. **Ordinary membership**: the future ordinary member applies for membership in text form (via e-mail) or by means of a web form to the Executive Board.
 Ordinary membership is reserved exclusively for natural persons.
-  2. Supporting membership: The future supporting member applies for membership in text form (via e-mail) or by means of a web form to the Board of Directors.
+  2. **Supporting membership**: The future supporting member applies for membership in text form (via e-mail) or by means of a web form to the Board of Directors.
 Legal entities, dependent foundations and associations without legal personality shall name an authorized person as representative in the association when applying; changes must be notified.
   Until notification, the person authorized at the time of application shall be deemed to be authorized in case of doubt.
-  3. Honorary membership: The honorary membership is offered to the honorary member after the decision of the General Assembly by the extended board according to § 7.
+  3. **Honorary membership**: The honorary membership is offered to the honorary member after the decision of the General Assembly by the extended board according to § 7.
 Acceptance of honorary membership shall be made in text form.
   Honorary members have the right to vote immediately after acceptance of honorary membership.
   Honorary membership is reserved exclusively for natural persons.